Previous 140-160 of 697 Next

 From this landing page also find the home page with all the information about CyberPatriot and check out the competitions that are for middle school, high school, and beyond.
 CyberPatriot brings you these real-world competitions in conjunction with the Cisco Networking Challenge.
 There is online training for competitors.
 Videos on this site reside on YouTube.
 If your district blocks YouTube, the videos may not be viewable.

-tag(s): computers (109), cyberbullying (40), digital citizenship (89), internet safety (113), STEM (279)
+tag(s): computers (115), cyberbullying (44), digital citizenship (108), internet safety (121), STEM (370)

 In the Classroom

 Include materials from this site with any lessons or units for on online safety.
-For basic technology integration have younger students use a video response tool like Gravity, reviewed here to reflect on their learning and share tips for their peers.
-Older students could use Gravity, too, or to take technology integration to the next level have students take notes about what they are learning about cyber safety using a tool like Notepad, reviewed here.
+For basic technology integration, have older students use a video response tool like Gravity, reviewed here to reflect on their learning and share tips for their peers.
 Next, have small groups of students share and compare their notes.
-Students can then use their notes as a storyboard to organize a presentation for their peers sharing safety tips.
-With their storyboards students or student groups can create online books sharing cybersafety tips using Book Creator, reviewed here.
+Students can then use their notes as a storyboard to organize a presentation for their peers, sharing safety tips.
+With their storyboards, students or student groups can create online books sharing cybersafety tips using Book Creator, reviewed here.
 Book Creator includes tools for making digital books that include images, text, and audio recordings.
 As a modification to the above, instead of using Book Creator, challenge students to create a multimedia presentation with a tool like Genially, reviewed here, or Powtoon, reviewed here.
 Include links to learning modules on a bookmarking tool like Symbaloo, reviewed here, on classroom computers for students to easily access materials.

-High school students and your tech-savvy middle school students may be interested in the competitions where they will focus on network security.
-The competition would be very good for the student who thinks they would like a career in IT or computer science.
+High school students and tech-savvy middle school students may be interested in the competitions, which focus on network security.
+The competition would be ideal for students who are interested in pursuing a career in IT or computer science.

 This resource requires PDF reader software like Adobe Acrobat.